Idoli

 Idoli (Идоли; trans.
 The Idols) were a Serbian new wave band from Belgrade.
 They are considered to be one of the most notable acts of the Yugoslav rock scene, and their 1982 album Odbrana i poslednji dani was on several occasions voted by the music critics as the greatest Yugoslav rock album.

 History

-Merlin and Zvuk Ulice
+Background: Merlin and Zvuk Ulice

-The roots of Idoli can be found in a band called Merlin (not to be confused with the Sarajevo pop rock band of the same name) and then Zvuk Ulice consisting of Vlada Divljan on guitar and vocals, bassist Zdenko Kolar, keyboard player Dragan Mitrić, drummer Kokan Popović, Bora Antić on saxophone and Dragana Milković on piano and vocals.
-The band played a combination of jazz and pop rock.
-Besides performing cover versions of notable foreign bands from the sixties, the band wrote their own songs.
-In 1978, the band performed at the Novi Sad BOOM Festival and at the Zaječar Gitarijada feastival.
-Even though the band had several recording sessions in Radio Belgrade, none of the material was released.
-Mitrić went to Bulevar and Popović went to Slađana Milošević's band.
+The roots of Idoli are found in a Belgrade-based band called Merlin (not to be confused with the Sarajevo-based pop rock band of the same name that would appear later and achieve Yugoslavia-wide popularity) and then jazz and pop rock band Zvuk Ulice consisting of Vlada Divljan on guitar and vocals, bassist Zdenko Kolar, keyboard player Dragan Mitrić, drummer Kokan Popović, Bora Antić on saxophone and Dragana Milković on piano and vocals.

+Besides performing covers of various 1960s Anglo-American hits, Zvuk Ulice also wrote their own songs.
+In 1978, they performed at the BOOM Festival in Novi Sad and Gitarijada festival in Zaječar.
+Despite completing several recording sessions in a Radio Belgrade studio, none of the recorded material was ever released.
+Mitrić moved on to Bulevar and Popović joined Slađana Milošević's backing band.